Zhuge Xu: Life

 Zhuge Xu was from Yangdu County (陽都縣), Langya Commandery (琅邪郡), which is in present-day Yinan County, Shandong.
 He was probably a distant relative of other famous Zhuges in the Three Kingdoms period, such as Zhuge Jin, Zhuge Liang and Zhuge Dan, since he shared the same ancestral home as them.
 He served in the state of Cao Wei in the Three Kingdoms period.

 In 255, when the Wei generals Guanqiu Jian and Wen Qin started a rebellion in Shouchun (壽春; present-day Shou County, Anhui), Zhuge Xu was then serving as the Administrator (太守) of Taishan Commandery (泰山郡; around present-day Tai'an, Shandong).
-He led troops from Taishan Commandery to assist other Wei imperial forces led by the regent Sima Shi to suppress the rebellion.
+Under the command of Deng Ai, he led troops from Taishan Commandery to assist other Wei imperial forces led by the regent Sima Shi to suppress the rebellion.

 Zhuge Xu was later promoted to the position of Inspector (刺史) of Yong Province in an unknown year.
 In 263, he participated in the campaign against one of Wei's rival states, Shu.
 His mission was to lead 30,000 troops to block the Shu general Jiang Wei at a bridge in Yinping (陰平) and stop him from reinforcing Yang'an Pass (陽安關).
 When Jiang Wei heard about it, he pretended to launch an attack on Yong Province via Konghan Valley (孔函谷).
 Zhuge Xu fell for the ruse, thought that Jiang Wei wanted to attack his base, so he ordered his troops to retreat from Yinping by 30 li.
 Jiang Wei then seized the opportunity to cross the bridge at Yinping.
 When Zhuge Xu found out and tried to stop Jiang Wei, he was already one day behind time.
 Later, the Wei general Zhong Hui advanced south from Yang'an Pass and reached Baishui (白水).
 At the time, another Wei general Deng Ai wanted to link up with Zhuge Xu and attack the enemy position at Jiangyou (江油) together, but Zhuge Xu refused and moved to Baishui to join Zhong Hui instead.
 At Baishui, Zhong Hui accused Zhuge Xu of cowardice, seized command of his troops and sent him as a prisoner back to Yong Province.
+(Note: Since Zhong Hui was later killed during his rebellion, and Zhuge Xu went on to serve the Jin dynasty, it was probable that charges against him were never prosecuted.)

 Zhuge Xu later served in the Western Jin dynasty, which replaced the Cao Wei state in February 266 after the regent Sima Yan usurped the throne from the last Wei emperor Cao Huan.
-He served as Minister of Ceremonies (太常) and Minister of the Guards (衛尉) under the Jin government.
+He served as Minister of Ceremonies (太常) under the Jin government and then Minister of the Guards (衛尉) under Empress Dowager Wang Yuanji.